Royal Rumble (1989): Main event

 The main event was the 1989 Royal Rumble match.
 The first Royal Rumble occurred in 1988, but it consisted of 20 men.
-The 1989 Royal Rumble was the second Royal Rumble but the first to have 30 men and the first to air on pay-per-view.
-WWF Tag Team Champions Demolition (Ax and Smash) drew Nos.
+The 1989 Royal Rumble was the second Royal Rumble, but the first to have 30 men and the first to air on pay-per-view.
+Demolition (Ax and Smash) drew Nos.
 1 and 2 in the match.
-The two tag team championship partners battled with each other until the #3 entrant André the Giant came in.
+The two partners battled with each other until the #3 entrant André the Giant came in.
 They battled André until Mr. Perfect entered at #4.
-André eliminated Smash while Perfect and Ax began working on him.
+André eliminated Smash, while Perfect and Ax began working on him.
 Ron Garvin entered at #5 and he also assisted Perfect and Ax in triple-teaming André, who was the largest person in the match.
-Greg Valentine entered at #6 while André eliminated Garvin.
+Greg Valentine entered at #6, while André eliminated Garvin.
 Perfect, Ax and Valentine triple-teamed André until Jake Roberts entered at #7.
 This made Roberts the first man to participate in two Royal Rumble events.
-The other participants let André and Roberts worked on him alone.
+The other participants left André and Roberts worked on him alone.
 Andre choked Roberts and threw him over the top rope.
 Ron Bass entered at #8.
 Ax and Bass battled each other while Perfect and Valentine restarted double-teaming André; André eventually got the upper hand and, after beating back Perfect, began choking Valentine until he was unconscious.
 One half of The Rockers, Shawn Michaels entered at #9.
 Perfect hit a back body drop on Ax over the top rope, eliminating him.
-He tried to eliminate Michaels too but Michaels used a skin the cat to come back into the ring and almost tossed Perfect.
-Butch Miller, one half of The Bushwhackers entered at #10.
+He tried to eliminate Michaels too, but Michaels used a skin the cat to come back into the ring and almost tossed Perfect.
+Butch Miller, one half of The Bushwhackers, entered at #10.
 Jake Roberts came back and tossed his snake Damien inside the ring.
-André saw the snake, freaked out and eliminated himself from the match.
+André saw the snake, freaked out, and eliminated himself from the match.
 Roberts took his snake and went back.
 The Honky Tonk Man entered at #11.
 Honky and Valentine both tried to eliminate Michaels but failed.
-One half of Strike Force, Tito Santana entered at #12 and beat out Perfect before focusing on Valentine.
+One-half of Strike Force, Tito Santana entered at #12 and beat out Perfect before focusing on Valentine.
 Bass and Perfect double suplexed Michaels.
 Bad News Brown entered at #13.
 Santana and Butch eliminated Honky while Brown messed around with Michaels until Michaels' tag team partner Marty Jannetty entered at #14.
 They both got together and double dropkicked Ron Bass over the top rope.
 Santana hit Valentine with a flying forearm smash.